-5 Tips to Increase Your Customer Service Team’s Productivity
+5 Tips to Increase Customer Service Team Productivity

-While it’s a goal of any team to increase productivity, it’s especially important for customer support teams because increased productivity results in happier agents, which lead to happier customers, and ultimately more revenue for your business.
+While it’s a goal of any team to increase customer service team productivity, it’s especially important for customer support teams because increased productivity results in happier agents, which leads to happier customers, and ultimately more revenue for your business.

 The good news is that while a bad customer experience can have adverse side effects, a good experience can help boost your business.
 People are four times more likely to make a purchase when referred by someone they know, and there is an 18% increase in loyalty from a referred customer.

 And what compels people to refer businesses?